List of political parties in Hungary

 This article lists political parties in Hungary.
 Hungary has a multi-party system since it gained independence following the Revolutions of 1989.
-Currently, the political landscape of Hungary is dominated by the Fidesz – Hungarian Civic Alliance, which has a supermajority together with Christian Democratic People's Party (KDNP), while the largest party of the opposition is the Tisza Party (in the EP) while the Democratic Coalition is the biggest opposition party in the National Assembly.
+Since 2026, the political landscape has been dominated by two major parties: the Tisza Party which has a supermajority in the National Assembly, and the Fidesz–KDNP alliance which consists of the Fidesz – Hungarian Civic Alliance and the Christian Democratic People's Party (KDNP).
+The latter is currently the main opposition party.